← Reference Deep-Dives Reference Deep-Dive · 5 min read

 Recent switcher interviews.
 Interview shoppers who have switched brands within the past 3-6 months.
 Reconstruct the full switching journey: when they first noticed dissatisfaction, what alternatives they considered, what triggered the trial, and how they evaluated the new brand post-trial.
 This retrospective research maps the switching journey with the benefit of a complete narrative from someone who has lived through it.

-At-risk shopper interviews.
+At-risk AI shopper interviews.
 Interview shoppers whose behavioral data suggests they may be in the early stages of switching, such as declining purchase frequency, smaller quantities, or competitor trial purchases.
 These conversations capture the switching journey in progress, revealing current perceptions, active comparisons, and unresolved dissatisfaction.
 Findings from at-risk shoppers produce the most actionable prevention insights because intervention is still possible.

 Loyal shopper comparison.
 Interview committed non-switchers in the same category to understand what sustains their loyalty.
 Comparing loyal and switching shoppers reveals the specific experiential, emotional, and functional factors that differentiate brand commitment from brand vulnerability.
 These factors become the foundation of evidence-based retention strategy.